We had an earthquake in Japan. This is our experience.

 We couldn’t withdraw cash either.
 People looked for cash in every pocket and everywhere in the house.

-Some houses have electricity cooker, such as my grandma’s house .
+Some houses have electricity cooker.
+My grandma’s house too .
 They couldn’t cook.

 We know an old lady is living by herself with electricity cooker.
 We went to the house with some food.
 But her house got electricity back earlier than our area and she was fine.
 Also she has many veges at her garden.
 So she gave us many veges.
 We’ve tried to help her but she helped us…!